formfcw/directus-extension-flexible-editor/README.md

 ### Rendering with interactive components

-If you want to render your JSON content with interactive components, especially when using relation nodes, follow this [Flexible Editor Content](https://github.com/formfcw/directus-extension-flexible-editor/blob/main/content/README.md) guide.
+If you want to render your JSON content with interactive components, especially when using relation nodes, follow the [Flexible Editor Content](https://github.com/formfcw/directus-extension-flexible-editor/blob/main/content/README.md) guide.

 ### Rendering plain HTML or plain text

 Tiptap provides official functions to [`generateText()`](https://github.com/ueberdosis/tiptap/pull/1875) or `generateHTML()` from the JSON output.
-Note that as of this writing, there are different versions of `generateHTML()`: one for client side (`import { generateHTML } from "@tiptap/core"`) and one for server side (`import { generateHTML } from "@tiptap/html"`) rendering!
+Note that as of this writing, there are different versions of `generateHTML()`: one for client-side rendering (`import { generateHTML } from "@tiptap/core"`) and one for server-side rendering (`import { generateHTML } from "@tiptap/html"`)!

 ## Contribution

 Contributions are welcome.
-Make sure to open an issue for bugs or start a discussion for feature requests, before you start writing code!
+Be sure to open an issue for bugs or start a discussion for feature requests, before you start writing code!